pbauermeister/about/README.md

 - R Programming, Exploratory Data Analysis (from Coursera)

 ### Patents co-author
-- CA2878363A1: Communication secured between a medical device and its remote control device.
+- CA2878363A1: Communication secured between a medical device and its remote control device
-- CH682196A5: Transmitting information for remote reading of electricity meter - using common carrier frequency along power line with each meter station reducing its set credit value at each transmission.
+- CH682196A5: Transmitting information for remote reading of electricity meter - using common carrier frequency along power line with each meter station reducing its set credit value at each transmission

 ### Online Presence and hobbies
 - LinkedIn:	http://ch.linkedin.com/in/bauermeister